openlookeng/hetu-core/hetu-docs/en/connector/dameng.md

 jdbc.pushdown-module=FULL_PUSHDOWN
 #FULL_PUSHDOWN: All push down.
 BASE_PUSHDOWN: Partial push down, which indicates that filter, aggregation, limit, topN and project can be pushed down.
 ```

+- More configurations

+DM and Oracle are of the same origin, some configurations of Oracle connector are reused when implementing DM connector.
+Please refer to [ORACLE](./oracle.md).

 ## Querying DM Using openLooKeng